wfercanas/books-ydkjs/2_scope_closures/ch04/1_bundles/3_snowpack/instructions.md

 ## Scope

 This exercise is about bundling a small project using **snowpack**.
-This project doesn't tries to use the simplest configuration so you can just check the process of bundling at its easier to grasp form.
+This project tries to use the simplest configuration so you can just check the process of bundling at its easier to understand form.

 ## Instructions